-4. The opposite party had promised to hand over possession of the fully constructed apartment to the complainant on or before 31-12-2014.
+4. The opposite party had promised to hand over possession of the fully constructed apartment to the complainants on or before 31-12-2015.
 But they have not made any progress in the construction, so far.
-Moreover, they have pledged the property to the Kerala Financial Corporation (KFC) and obtained a loan without informing the complainant or the other purchasers.
-Thus they have obtained a loan from the KFC on the security of the property agreed to be sold to the complainant and has thereby cheated them.
+Moreover, they have pledged the property to the Kerala Financial Corporation (KFC) and obtained a loan without informing the complainants or the other purchasers.

+Thus they have obtained a loan from the KFC on the security of the property agreed to be sold to the complainants and has thereby cheated them.
 Though the complainant has requested the opposite parties to settle their claim, they have not cared to do so.

-- 5. The complainant therefore caused the issue of a notice dated 09.12.2016 through his lawyer demanding return of the amount paid by him, together with compensation for the loss and mental agony suffered by him.
-The complainant has every right to recover the amount of Rs.74,00,000/-(Rupees Seventy four Lakhs) from the opposite parties with interest thereon @12% per annum together with an amount of Rs.15,00,000/-(Rupees Fifteen Lakhs) as compensation for the loss and mental agony caused to him.
-According to the complainant, he is a consumer under the Act.
+- 5. The complainants therefore caused the issue of a notice dated 05.12.2016 through his lawyer demanding return of the amount paid by them, together with compensation for the loss and mental agony suffered by him.
+Copies of postal receipts and AD cards are produced alongwith the complaint.
+The complainants have every right to recover the amount of Rs.80,00,000/-(Rupees Eighty Lakhs) from the opposite parties with interest thereon @12% per annum together with an amount of Rs.15,00,000/-(Rupees Fifteen Lakhs) as compensation for the loss and mental agony caused to him.
+According to the complainants, they are consumers under the Act.
 There is deficiency in service and unfair trade practice on the part of the opposite parties, who are the service providers. - 6.
 The complaint was admitted and notice was issued to the opposite parties by this Commission.
 On receipt of notice the opposite parties entered appearance through counsel and contested the complaint.
 According to the common written version filed by the opposite parties, the complaint itself was not maintainable.
 According to them, the dispute falls outside the jurisdiction and powers of the Redressal Authorities constituted under the Act.
 The dispute in this case comes within the scope of the Real Estate (Regulation and Development) Act 2016, a specific enactment made for the purpose of resolving the disputes between a builder and an allottee.
 The Real Estate Regulatory Authority (RERA for short) is specially constituted to look into the complaints as in the present case.
 Section 79 of the said Act specifically bars the jurisdiction of all other Courts and Tribunals over matters that come within the adjudicatory powers of the Regulatory Authority or its Appellate Tribunal.
 Therefore, it is submitted that this Commission has no jurisdiction to entertain this complaint.